Art Theft and Plunder

 Stolen Masterpieces looks at famous works of art that have been stolen, such as Johannes Vermeer’s The Guitar Player and the masterpieces that were stolen from the Isabella Stewart Gardner Museum in Boston – a case which still remains unsolved today.
 This lecture examines the motives behind the thefts and what happens to the aura of the masterpieces after they’ve been stolen and returned.

-The Inside Stories: the real stories behind the most intriguing cases of stolen art
+The Inside Stories: The real stories behind the most intriguing cases of stolen art

 This lecture will examine the most famous works of art that were stolen, what makes the thefts so intriguing, and discuss whether the notoriety of being a stolen work of art increases or decreases the value of the work.
 Some examples of stolen art that we will discuss include Edvard Munch’s The Scream and the most famous artwork of all time – Leonardo’s da Vinci’s Mona Lisa.